Doctor quizzed about drug info discussions with investors outside of SAC

-NEW YORK (Reuters) - A doctor who says he leaked details of a clinical drug trial to SAC Capital Advisors portfolio manager Mathew Martoma also discussed the drug under development with other investors, according to documents displayed in court on Thursday.
+NEW YORK, Jan 23 (Reuters) - A doctor who says he leaked details of a clinical drug trial to SAC Capital Advisors portfolio manager Mathew Martoma also discussed the drug under development with other investors, according to documents displayed in court on Thursday.

 But Sidney Gilman, who is testifying as a government witness in Martoma’s insider trading trial, said that unlike his interactions with Martoma, he did not recall many of his meetings with the other investors.